exasol/error-reporting-go/README.md

 Result: `E-TEST-2: Unknown input 'unknown'.`

-The optional third parameter for `parameter(placeholder, value, description)` will be used to generate a parameter description.
+`ParameterWithDescription(name, value, description)` method also gets a parameter description which will be used to generate a parameter description.

 The builder automatically quotes parameters (depending on the type of the parameter) with single quotes.